 - An anti-anxiety or sleep aid medicine for insomnia can help you relax and sleep better.

-- Cognitive behavioural therapy can teach you ways to deal better with pain.
+- Cognitive-behavioral therapy can teach you ways to deal better with pain.

 - Since pain and depression can sometimes go together, easing your pain may lift your depression as well.